The Regency Wardrobe collection - research & making - The Rise and Fall of Empire

 And for the story of a letter about Napoleon please see: http://www.earsathome.com/letters/Previctorian/napoleon.html

-Using print outs of the letters and coloured transfer paper I reproduced the words onto the tissue paper surfaces of the pocket and sleeve in his own hand writing
+Using red transfer paper and print outs of the letters to Josephine and the Prince Regent I reproduced the words onto the tissue paper surfaces of the pocket and sleeve, in his own hand writing

 "There seems to be two schools of thought of why Napoleon’s government chose the honey bee as part of its iconography.